Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

    <img src="./media/ContributionGuide/rbacRoles.png" alt="Complete deployment flow filtered" height="300">

-1. Select and copy the entire table as is to the PowerShell variable.
+1. Select and copy the entire table as is to the `$rawRoles` 'here-string' PowerShell variable.

    The result should look similar to